Ndikubwimana-Didier-Gilbert/Smart_land_mngt_system/readme.md

 LandTrack lets a land owner submit an application to register a parcel of land, and lets an administrator review, approve, or reject that application.
 It is split into two parts:

 - **Public zone** — no login required.
 Anyone can submit an application or check its status.
-- **Admin zone** — login required.
+- **Admin zone** — login required(`use these credentials for testing purposes on login page and click login to view admin zone webpages: username=>admin,password=>admin123`).
 Staff manage owners, locations, parcels, and applications.

 This mirrors how a real land registry works: the public interacts with the front desk (submitting requests), while staff behind the scenes manage the actual records.